-I know it’s provocative to place the acclaimed OK Computer at #4, but Radiohead have a lot of great albums.
-Radiohead’s last album as a rock band has great songs like ‘Airbag’ and ‘Paranoid Android’, which overshadow the lesser numbers like ‘Electioneering’ and ‘Fitter Happier’.
+It’s provocative to place the acclaimed OK Computer at #4, but Radiohead have a lot of great albums.
+Radiohead’s last rock album has great songs like ‘Airbag’ and ‘Paranoid Android’, which overshadow the lesser numbers like ‘Electioneering’ and ‘Fitter Happier’.

 #3 – In Rainbows

-In Rainbows was famous for its marketing, where fans could nominate their price for the album, but it’s also one of their strongest records, with the gentle electronics giving the album a dreamy, consistent sound.
+In Rainbows was famous for its sale technique, where fans could nominate their price for the album, but it’s also one of their strongest records, with the gentle electronics giving the album a dreamy, consistent sound.
 ‘All I Need’ is especially beautiful.

 #2 – The Bends